polarfire-soc/apps/baremetal_applications/ECC/README.md

 1. Initializes the L2 LIM (Loosely Integrated Memory) so that false errors are not created.
 2. Injects an error into the L2 LIM to verify that the detection and correction logic is working.
-3. Monitors the Single Error count.
+3. Monitors the single-bit error count.

 ## Description